-Provisions introduced under CCPR require us to inform you:
+Provisions under CCPR and EMIR require us to inform you:

-- (a) if and in what way measures in the CCP's recovery plan may affect you; and - (b) of the potential losses or other costs that you may bear as a result of the application of the default management procedures and loss and position allocation arrangements under a CCP's operating rules.
+- (g) if and in what way measures in the CCP's recovery plan may affect you; and - (h) of the potential losses or other costs that you may bear as a result of the application of the default management procedures and loss and position allocation arrangements under a CCP's operating rules.

-The measures described below may affect transactions we are clearing for ourselves as well as transactions we are clearing for you.
-The clearing agreement between us provides that we are only required to perform and pay our obligations to you to the extent a relevant CCP performs and pays its corresponding obligations to us.
+The measures described below may affect transactions we are clearing for ourselves as well as transactions we are clearing for you or, where we are providing a clearing service to you as a client of a clearing member (known as "indirect clearing"), transactions cleared by that clearing member for us and you.
+The clearing agreement between us provides that, where we are a clearing member, we are only required to perform and pay our obligations to you to the extent a relevant CCP performs and pays its corresponding obligations to us and where we are a client of a clearing member, we are only required to perform and pay our obligations to you to the extent a relevant CCP performs and pays its corresponding obligations to our clearing member and, in turn, our clearing member performs and pays its corresponding obligations to us.
 Therefore, if the measures below are exercised, what we pay or deliver to you may be correspondingly reduced.

-In addition to the specific costs and losses set out below, you may incur further costs and losses as a result of any market disruptions ensuing from the financial difficulties of the relevant CCP or its other clearing members (such as increased margin requirements or stressed market circumstances which may adversely impact the value of your transactions).
+In addition to the specific costs and losses set out below, you may incur further costs and losses as a result of any market disruptions ensuing from the financial difficulties of the relevant CCP or its clearing members (such as increased margin requirements or stressed market circumstances which may adversely impact the value of your transactions).